 U.Dance is back and we are delighted to be able to work alongside One Dance UK to continue to offer this inspiring and enriching experience for young people.
-Not only does U.Dance offer a performance opportunity for young dancers, it also enables hundreds of young people to enjoy artist led workshops and masterclasses amongst like-minded peers who share a love for dance.
+Not only does U.Dance offer a professional performance opportunity for young dancers, it also enables hundreds of young people to enjoy artist led workshops and masterclasses amongst like-minded peers who share a love for dance.

 U.Dance is a National Programme led by One Dance UK which seeks to increase the number of Youth dance performances and support those who organise them, whilst raising awareness of the wonderful events that take place right across the country.
 The framework aims to provide dance performance opportunities for every child and young person in England.

-This year’s selection showcase was presented in partnership with Penny and Jules Dance and their Brighton-based dance platform ‘HOSTED’, in partnership with Brighton & Hove High School.
+This year’s selection showcase was presented in partnership with Penny and Jules Dance and their Brighton-based dance platform ‘HOSTED’, in partnership with Brighton & Hove High School in March.

 We are delighted to announce that the two groups selected at the HOSTED: South East Regional showcase to go through to this year’s National U.Dance Festival are Penny & Jules Youth Dance and Ceyda Tanc Youth.
 A huge congratulations to both groups and thank you to all groups who performed, it was wonderful to see so much youth dance talent on one day.

 Image: U. Dance 2016.
 L&S Youth Image © Paul Astley

 "We enjoyed sharing our work on such a huge stage with a lovely audience!
 It is fantastic opportunity for our dancers to take part in such an exciting event."